fwiptables/fwiptables/README.md

-### [ fwiptables-cmd command-9.06 ] [ Options: /usr/bin/fwiptables-cmd options ]
+### [ fwiptables-cmd command-9.07 ] [ Options: /usr/bin/fwiptables-cmd options ]
-### [ intro ] [ /usr/bin/fwiptables-cmd command-9.06 intro ] [ intro md ]
+### [ intro ] [ /usr/bin/fwiptables-cmd command-9.07 intro ] [ intro md ]

 ###  fwiptables.
 Firewall With iptables.

    fwiptables is one simple FRONT-END for iptables linux with COMMAND-LINE with CLI-MENU with GUI-MENU with GUI-ROLL with GUI-SHELL.
    And choose one firewall: eraserules, or wizard-mini, or wizard-full, or custom, or one predesignated firewall to choose one.
 Gen new rules with templates and with shield ssh and with comments rules.

-   rules ipv4, rules ipv6, netfilter, neftables, tools ip, wizards for rules, save/load rules, rules with file, load rules with file, shield to ssh or other servers choosed, limit bandwidth, host whitelist, host blacklist, and other more capacities of firewall.
+   rules ipv4, rules ipv6, netfilter, neftables, tools ip, wizards for rules, save/load rules with files, shield to ssh or other servers choosed, limit bandwidth, host whitelist, host blacklist, and other more capacities of firewall.

+###   fwiptables.
+Install location.

     File location   : /usr/bin/fwiptables-cmd

-    Config Directory: /root/.config/fwiptables-cmd
+    Config directory: /root/.config/fwiptables-cmd

     Install this version.
-TYPE: ./fwiptables-command-9.06 install
+TYPE: ./fwiptables-command-9.07 install

     Uninstall fwiptables.
-TYPE: ./fwiptables-command-9.06 uninstall
+TYPE: ./fwiptables-command-9.07 uninstall

-### [ fwiptables-cmd command-9.06 ] [ Options: /usr/bin/fwiptables-cmd options ]
+### [ fwiptables-cmd command-9.07 ] [ Options: /usr/bin/fwiptables-cmd options ]
 ### [ list-options ] [ List options ] [ list-options md ]
    /usr/bin/fwiptables-cmd [ -cli-menu -gui-menu -gui-roll -gui-shell ]
    [ -t|-txt -c|-cli -g|-gui -l|-log -s|-silent ] first_option [ second_option ]